 Bill and Sherri are the white, progressive-and-proud headmaster and dean of admissions at Hillcrest, a mid-tier New Hampshire boarding school.
-Over the last fifteen years, they’ve worked tirelessly to diversify the school’s mostly white population.
-But when their high-achieving son’s Ivy League dreams are deferred, his reaction blasts open a deep rift between the family’s public values and private actions.
+Over the last fifteen years, they’ve worked to diversify the school’s mostly white population.
+But when their high-achieving son Charlie’s Ivy League dreams are jeopardized, the family's reaction blasts open a deep rift between their public values and private decisions.
 A no-holds-barred look at privilege, power, and the perils of whiteness from the author of Bad Jews, the best-selling play in Studio Theatre history.

 Astonishing and daring.
 An extraordinarily useful and excruciating satire—of the left, by the left, for the left—for today.